Sherkala-Chat: Building a State-of-the-Art LLM for Kazakh in a Moderately Resourced Setting: Abstract

 \section{Abstract}

 \modelnamechatfull{}, or \modelnamechat{} for short, is a state-of-the-art instruction-tuned open generative large language model (LLM) designed for Kazakh. \modelnamechat{} aims to enhance the inclusivity of LLM advancements for Kazakh speakers.
 Adapted from the LLaMA-3.1-8B model, \modelnamechat{} is trained on 45.3B tokens across Kazakh, English, Russian, and Turkish.
 With 8 billion parameters, it demonstrates strong knowledge and reasoning abilities in Kazakh, significantly outperforming existing open Kazakh and multilingual models of similar scale while achieving competitive performance in English.
-We release \modelnamechat{} as an open-weight instruction-tuned model and provide a detailed overview of its training, fine-tuning, safety alignment, and evaluation, aiming to advance research and support diverse real-world applications.\footnote{\modelnamechat{} can be accessed at \url{https://huggingface.co/inceptionai/Llama-3.1-Sherkala-8B-Chat}.} \blfootnote{This paper contains examples that may be offensive or triggering to some audiences.}
+To ensure effective and responsible alignment, we leverage translated instruction datasets, a Kazakhstan-specific instruction dataset that is automatically constructed and manually verified, and Kazakh-specific safety data.
+We release \modelnamechat{} as an open-weight model, along with a detailed description of its training, alignment, and evaluation, to support research and real-world applications for Kazakh speakers.\footnote{\modelnamechat{} can be accessed at \url{https://huggingface.co/inceptionai/Llama-3.1-Sherkala-8B-Chat}.}